elyse502/elyse502/README.md

 *My Name is **Elysée NIYIBIZI**👨‍💼 from [Rwanda🇷🇼](https://en.wikipedia.org/wiki/Rwanda), I'm a Full-stack Software Engineer Intern [**@alx_africa**](https://www.alxafrica.com/)🏫 and Writer⌨️. **`God`** fearing man🛐⛪️🛐.
 I love programming, reading, writing and speaking👌.
 I have skills in `C`, `Java`, as well as elementary `Python` and `Django`🗂️.
 I am now part of the [`ALX-Holberton Software Engineering Programme`](https://www.alxafrica.com/software-engineering-plus/), and we are set to learn a lot more things.
 As a Software Engineer🖥️, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world🌍.
 That's why I like to make things that make a difference💯.*

 _I believe that good design is not just about aesthetics, but also about usability and accessibility.
-My goal is to create websites that are not only visually appealing, but also easy to use and accessible to everyone._
+My goal is to create websites that are not only visually appealing, but also easy to use and accessible to everyone🛫._

 *When I'm not coding, you can find me in the game center or exploring new tech company in the [city](https://www.kigalicity.gov.rw/)([Kigali](https://en.wikipedia.org/wiki/Kigali)).
 I also enjoy reading books and watching documentaries.*